 What Makes a Combo Effective

-- opens new space on the board
+- open new space on the board

-- unblocks areas that were previously inaccessible
+- unblock areas that were previously inaccessible

-- creates new options for future moves
+- create new options for future moves

 Why Identical Power-Ups Together Have Low Value